Hellboy1008/Sudoku_Solver/README.md

 # Sudoku_Solver

-Solves all Sudoku puzzles below expert level using simple Sudoku solving methods.
+Solves all sudoku puzzles using traditional sudoku solving methods and computation.